Alexander-Quatrini/Steam-App/README.md

 In one cmd navigate to the project folder.
 Run <code>dotnet run</code>

-In the other navigate to the ClientApp folder inside the project file.
+In the other navigate to the ClientApp folder inside the project folder.
 Run <code>ng serve</code>

 Go to web browser and open up localhost:4200, and you should see a web page with <b>Hello World!</b> at the top and some stuff about ASP.NET.
 If you see that you really did it my boy.